 Charles Darwin had 10 kids, out of which 7 survived.
-When his children felt sick, he discovered that it might be due to inbreeding rather than cross breeding.
-He concluded that it inbreeding resulted in weaker children and cross-breeding helped made stronger children.
+When his children felt sick, he discovered that it might be due to inbreeding rather than cross breeding in the reproduction.
+He was married to his first cousin.
+From this, he concluded that it inbreeding resulted in weaker children and cross-breeding helped made stronger children.

 In 1898, Nikola Tesla fooled the crowd into thinking that he was able to control a toy by just saying commands.
 He, however, had invented radio controlled boat who took instructions from him.

 When Alexander Graham Bell offered to sell his telephone patent for $100,000, his telephone was considered “nothing more than a toy” and “inherently useless”.

 Galileo Galilei was condemned by the Catholic Church for saying that the Earth revolved around the Sun.
 The Catholic Church only pardoned him 350 years later in 1992, when Pope John Paul II admitted.